brombal/stylix-docs/markdown/custom-props.md

 </StylixProvider>
 ```

-In fact, Stylix included a set of these shortcuts in a plugin called `tinyProps`, which is simple to enable:
+Stylix actually includes a set of these shortcuts in a plugin called `tinyProps`, which can be enabled by simply importing it and adding it to the `plugins` array:

 ```tsx
 import { tinyProps } from '@stylix/core';